gbowerman/vmssdashboard/README.md

 VMSS Editor is a Python/Tkinter script to manage VM Scale Sets.
 You can use it to:
 - View VM Scale Set properties and status.
 - Manually scale a VM Scale Set in or out.
-- Upgrade the version of a platform image.
+- Upgrade the version of a platform image, or upgrade a custom image.
+- Vertically scale - increase of decrease VMs size and roll it out across the set.
-- Start/Power off/Stop dealloc a scale set.
+- Start/Restart/Power off/Stop dealloc a scale set.
-- View scale set VMs in a heat map.
+- View scale set VMs in a heat map showing fault domains and update domains.
-- Operate on update domains: Upgrade/Start/Power off.
+- Operate on update domains: Upgrade/Reimage/Start/Power off.
+- Operate on individual VMs: Upgrade/Reimage/Start/Power off/Delete/Restart/Dealloc.

 ### Installation